sirlilpanda/game-engine/README.md

 currently the project has 4 main directories:
 - `src` : this is where the code is stored
     - `app` : where the abstraction of the app is stored as well as a basic program
-    - `console_logger` : an simple console logger that allows for coloured texture and changing the cursor pos (only works with ture colour terminals)
+    - `console_logger` : an simple console logger that allows for coloured texture and changing the cursor pos (only works with true colour terminals)
     - `file_loading` : all the file loading code such as bmp and wavefront object files
     - `math` : where the math is like matrixes and vectors
     - `objects` : 3d game objects and a loading service for them